 The NRC frequently interacts with international counterparts through Nuclear Energy Agency (NEA) working groups – most notably the Working Group on Fuel Safety – and through international cooperative research programs.

-The NRC has received valuable data on ATF and high burnup fuel behavior from several international programs and partners, including the following:
+The NRC has received valuable data on ATF and higher burnup fuel behavior from several international programs and partners, including the following:

-- The Organisation for Economic Co-operation and Development/Nuclear Energy Agency-supported Studsvik Cladding Integrity Project (SCIP), led by Studsvik in Sweden, has provided data on high burnup fuel and cladding performance during a simulated loss-of-coolant accident.
-This includes data on fuel fragmentation, relocation, and dispersal phenomena that have been observed in high burnup fuel.
+- The Organisation for Economic Co-operation and Development/Nuclear Energy Agency (OECD/NEA)-supported Studsvik Cladding Integrity Project (SCIP), led by Studsvik in Sweden, has provided data on higher burnup fuel and cladding performance during a simulated loss-of-coolant accident.
+This includes data on fuel fragmentation, relocation, and dispersal phenomena that have been observed in higher burnup fuel.

 - The QUENCH program, led by Karlsruhe Institute of Technology in Germany, has provided data on iron-chromium-aluminum (FeCrAl) alloy cladding performance during a simulated LOCA.